 Use of Senate Courses in Professional Residency/Fellowship

-If the curriculum of a professional residency or fellowship program is planned to require 18 or more credit bearing hours of Senate-approved courses this information shall be provided to the Senate Council for reporting to the Council of Postsecondary Education.
+If the curriculum of a professional residency or fellowship program is planned to require 18 or more credit bearing hours of Senate-approved courses this information shall be provided to the Senate Council for reporting to the Council on Postsecondary Education.
 [US: 5/7/2012]

 Other Changes

-A proposal submitted by an academic council to the Senate Council office that has not been identified as a significant change by one of the lower levels of review or Senate Council Office (SR 3.1.3.1.3), or that does not meet the definition of a minor program change (SR 3.1.3.3.4), shall proceed directly to 10-day post (SR 3.1.3.3.3.2.4)unless the Senate Council decides to place the proposal on the University Senate agenda for Senate action.
+A proposal submitted by an academic council (or by SUKCEC per SR 3.1.5.3.1.3) to the Senate Council office that has not been identified as a significant change by one of the lower levels of review or Senate Council Office (SR 3.1.5.1.3), or that does not meet the definition of a minor program change (SR 3.1.3.3.4), shall proceed directly to 10-day post (SR 3.1.5.3.3.3.2)unless the Senate Council decides to place the proposal on the University Senate agenda for Senate action.
 The Senate shall take final University action to either (1) approve the proposal, or (2) disapprove and stop action on that proposal.
 The Senate Council office shall circulate reports of these decisions to the Provost, Registrar and other appropriate entities.
 [US: 4/23/2018]

 Ten-Day Posting

-The Senate Council Office shall post proposals to change an existing certificate, degree, or badge on the corresponding Senate website for ten business days, thereby providing University-wide notice.
+The Senate Council Office shall post proposals to change an existing certificate, degree, Honor or badge on the corresponding Senate website for ten business days, thereby providing University-wide notice.
 [US: 5/7/2012]

 Objections